ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/security/authentication/solve-cluster-certificate-renewal-issue.markdown

 * **Original Solution**
   To solve this problem, we introduced [Implicit Trust](../../../server/security/authentication/certificate-renewal-and-rotation#implicit-trust-by-public-key-pinning-hash) by using the certificate's **Public Key Pinning Hash**.
-  Now, if the source cluster renews its certificate by using the same private key and issuer, the new certificate will have the same Public Key Pinning Hash, and the destination cluster will be able to trust the new certificate.
+  Now, if the source cluster renews its certificate **by using the same private key and issuer**, the new certificate will have the same Public Key Pinning Hash, and the destination cluster will be able to trust the new certificate.
   It will also be registered (implicitly) for future connections.